Community Governance Review

 Is there anything that could be done to deliver local services in Canterbury, Whitstable and Herne Bay in a more effective and convenient way?

-Should an unparished area have a parish/town council created?
+Should an area without a parish council have a parish or town council created?

 Should the number of parish councillors on an existing parish council be changed?

 Should a parish council boundary be altered to better reflect the community?